messense/dav-server-rs/README.md

 Also included are two locksystems:

 - [`MemLs`]: ephemeral in-memory locksystem.
-- [`FakeLs`]: fake locksystem. just enough LOCK/UNLOCK support for OSX/Windows.
+- [`FakeLs`]: fake locksystem. just enough LOCK/UNLOCK support for macOS/Windows.

 ### Example.

 Example server that serves the /tmp directory in r/w mode.
-You should be able to mount this network share from Linux, OSX and Windows.
+You should be able to mount this network share from Linux, macOS and Windows.

 ```rust
 use webdav_handler::{fakels::FakeLs, localfs::LocalFs, DavHandler};